JDiaz0523/Psi_analysis/README.md

 ### **neg.diff.ACF**
 ---
 #### **Description**
-Computes the negative derivative of the autocovariance function.
+Computes the negative derivative of the autocovariance function using the built-in R function `acf`.

 #### **Usage**
 ```r